auth0/docs/articles/protocols/saml/identity-providers/salesforce.md

 5. Click **UPLOAD CERTIFICATE**  and select the `.pem` file you just created. (`sfcert.pem` in the example above).
 You can ignore the rest of the fields for now.
 6. Click on **SAVE**.
 7. Click on **CONTINUE**.
-In the window that appears, SAML metadata for the Auth0 Service Provider will be displayed.
+In the window that appears, <dfn data-key="security-assertion-markup-language">SAML</dfn> metadata for the Auth0 Service Provider will be displayed.
 Keep this window open since you will need to enter some of this information into SalesForce to finish the configuration.

   ![](/media/articles/saml/identity-providers/salesforce/salesforceidp-7.png)